apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 200: OK
  - 400: The `fromDomain` resource name is invalid
- - 400: The `fromDomain` is not managed by the DomainList
  - 404: The `fromDomain` resource name is not found

 ### Adding a domain mapping